malmgrek/nixos-configuration/README.md

 it's modular structure.

 ## Next
-- Enable `rofi` properly
+- Simplify Zsh configuration
-- Refactor some kind of themes
+- Get rid of themes for now (I will make own themes later)

 ## Project general loop
 - Include modules one by one